minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 Overview
 --------

-Helm is a deployment tool for automating the deployment of applications to Kubernetes clusters.
+Helm is a tool for automating the deployment of applications to Kubernetes clusters.
-A Helm chart https://helm.sh/docs/topics/charts/ is a set of YAML files, templates, and other files that define the deployment details.
+A `Helm chart <https://helm.sh/docs/topics/charts/>`__ is a set of YAML files, templates, and other files that define the deployment details.
-The following procedure uses a Helm Chart to install the MinIO Kubernetes Operator to a Kubernetes cluster.
+The following procedure uses a Helm Chart to install the :ref:`MinIO Kubernetes Operator <minio-operator-installation>` to a Kubernetes cluster.

-**Link to Operator info to understand concepts**

 Prerequesites